m3g/CellListMap.jl/README.md

 ### Custom reduction functions

-In some cases, as in the [Nearest neighbour](#nearest-neighbour) example, the output is a tuple and reduction consists in keeping the output from each thread having the minimum value for the distance.
+In some cases, as in the [Nearest neighbor](#nearest-neighbor) example, the output is a tuple and reduction consists in keeping the output from each thread having the minimum value for the distance.
 Thus, the reduction operation is not a simple sum over the elements of each threaded output.
 We can, therefore, overwrite the default reduction method, by passing the reduction function as the `reduce` parameter of `map_pairwise!`:
 ```julia
 mind = map_pairwise!(
   (x,y,i,j,d2,mind) -> f(i,j,d2,mind), mind,x,y,box,lc;